WellSantos-Dev/WellSantos-Dev/README.md

 # Hello, Friend.

 ## 👋 I’m Wellington Santos
 <p>I'm a front-end developer passionate about the best web development technologies.
-I am a student at B7Web and Origamid, where I learned in practice the most modern web development technologies.</p>
+I am a student at B7Web and Origamid, where I learned in practice the most modern web development technologies.<br>
+I'm recently learning PHP, but I don't consider myself full stack, as I STILL don't have php projects.
+I'm learning!</p>

 I'live in 🇧🇷, North Coast 🌅.

 ## currently learning: